iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 ## `logLevel`

 By default, r.js logs info about the build process.
-This gets intercepted by beefy on stdout and is added to the output served.  r.js provides a `logLevel` option that can be used to disable logging.
+This gets intercepted by beefy on `process.stdout` and is added to the output served.  r.js provides a `logLevel` option that can be used to disable logging.
 Log level 3 is the level that logs only errors.

 ```javascript